Skip to content

 Questions to Ask Before Deciding

 Before making this decision, answer these questions: What IT functions does your business actually need?
 What is your tolerance for IT-related downtime?
-How quickly is your business growing and how will IT requirements evolve?
-Do you have compliance obligations that require specific security controls?
-What is the realistic fully-loaded cost of building the capability in-house versus purchasing it as a service?
-PRCONNECT offers free IT assessments to help Kosovo businesses answer these questions objectively.
+How quickly is the business growing and how will requirements evolve?
+Are there obligations that require specific security controls?
+What is the realistic fully loaded cost of building the capability in-house versus purchasing it as a service?
+A scoped assessment can turn those answers into a useful comparison.